Bira/octopus-carnival/_drafts/lphr-scene-13.md

 Phantasmagorium and Monastery levels, but he has no idea about the number and disposition of the enemies inside.

+## Tactical Planning

+Let's do this the same way we did back in Scene 08, by looking at the characters' personality traits and figuring out what approach they would prefer and how they would argue for that with the others.

+As mentioned above, they know the detailed layout of both dungeon levels, and they have a magic key that opens every locked door in the dungeon.
+Rexus gave them that, along with a request to go in there and look for Archivist survivors.
+But this planning session is being held without him.

+You see, Urist believes that if any other Archivists remain, they wouldn't be there.
+There were secret danger signs posted around the place, which caused him to turn back when he went there alone.
+This means that someone else might have escaped, but it also means that the hideout isn't empty.
+The place is likely full of Thrune lackeys of some description.

+The dwarf thinks that if any Archivists remain inside after all these weeks, they're prisoners and very much not in a good condition.
+As he lays all of this out to the rest of the group, he proposes a new "main" goal: get those fascists out of there, with maximum force.
+Even if all other Archivists are dead, there are things in there that should not fall into their hands.

+- **Arcturus**, who is Impulsive and Overconfident, obviously thinks they should kick in the front door and fight the whole enemy force head on.
+It's a perfect plan!
+Nothing can go wrong with it!

+- **Jade** advises a little more caution.
+She thinks this is likely to devolve into a big fight anyway, but there's no reason to give up the element of surprise so early.
+A quick, decisive, and _stealthy_ raid is the way to go here, trying to catch at least some of the enemies unaware.

+- **Jania** doesn't think any forces remaining there would pose too much of a problem to a group like theirs, but she also backs Jade's plan to be stealthy because she's the Phantom Thief, and because there's no sense in making things harder than they need to be.

+- **Rosalia** just wants to pick a door and go in, and says they'll adapt as they go along.
+She knows the opposition might be strong, but she's not big on memorizing complex plans.

 # [GM] Dungeon Overview

 We have two levels here.
 Level 1 on the surface is Hocus' Fantasmagorium, which